-This year, the scheme returns to Lancashire with over 30 locations taking part, from residential gardens to stately homes.
+This year, the scheme returns to Lancashire with over 30 locations taking part, from residential gardens, community allotments and stately homes.

 Halton Park House, Lancaster

 The 17th century house lies on the north west edge of the Forest of Bowland.
-There's over six acres of grounds to explore with orachards and woodland walks.
+There's over six acres of grounds to explore with orchards and woodland walks.

 Mill Barn, Samlesbury

 A converted mill site near the River Darwen is now a haven for wildlife as with some fantastical elements including follies, sculptures and ponds.

 The grounds at Lytham Hall span 78 acres, containing woodland, grassland and two lakes.
 There are over 4 km of paths and The Mount, the highest point in Lytham, provides a wonderful viewing point with a 360° degree vista of the grounds.